• Technical Expertise

 About Me

 I turn ambition into results.
-When I moved to Canada at 13, I didn’t speak English and was placed in a 1st-grade English class.
-During my college applications, I faced rejection from every advising source, but persistence paid off.
-As a sophomore transfer to engineering, I joined the Tufts Solar Vehicle Project and expanded the team from eight students to a fully functioning operation.
-By reaching out to professionals, faculty, and peers, I completed the entire solar array manufacturing process in six months, using only 0.5% of the budget typically required by conventional methods.
+I moved to Canada at 13 without speaking English, started in a 1st-grade ELL class, and worked my way into Tufts Engineering.
+As a sophomore transfer, I joined the Tufts Solar Vehicle Project and helped grow it from eight students into a fully functioning engineering team.
+By reaching out to experts and building efficient systems, I completed the entire solar array manufacturing process in six months at just 0.5% of the usual cost.

 Leading with Innovation and Collaboration